AmeerTaweel/the-anime-database/README.md

 ## Features

 * Clean, easy-to-use, and responsive design.
-* Display lists of top airing animes, upcoming animes, movie animes, special animes, ova animes and best animes of all time.
+* Lists of top airing animes, upcoming animes, movie animes, special animes, ova animes and best animes of all time.
-* Display all kinds of information about a selected anime.
+* All kinds of information about a selected anime.
+* Anime schedule for all week days.
 * Uses Vue-Router for navigation.
 * "404 Page Not Found" page.